emersonliwayway/portfoliosite/README.md

 This is my personal portfolio site for all future dev projects/design projects.

+Project has been updated with more advanced CSS.

 - HTML, CSS, JavaScript
 - Home page, about page, portfolio page, assets folder, JavaScript and CSS stylesheet